CSCI 1101 – Computer Keyboarding

 CSCI 2218 – Excel

-An introduction to spreadsheet software using adopted Microsoft Excel release edition to create, design, edit and enhance spreadsheets and workbooks, format worksheets and workbooks, work with and understand numerical data entry, basic formulas and functions, design charts, enhance with pictures and logos and secure and share data in preparation for MOS Certification.
+Introduction to spreadsheet software using adopted Microsoft Excel release edition to create, design, edit, and enhance spreadsheets and workbook, format worksheets and workbooks, working with and understand numerical data entry, basic formulas and functions, design charts, enhance with pictures and logos, secure and share data, in preparation for the Microsoft Excel 77-727 Exam.

 CSCI 2220 – Adobe Illustrator Vector Graphics